How to Act Around a Guy Who Rejected You? (What to Say)

 When you’re rejected, it takes some time before you are safely back in your zone.
 As an adult, your ego has also taken a hit, and so has your self-confidence.
 Even though he may not have used harsh words or rejected you with a dying conversation, you’ll still need some time to pick yourself back up before you’re ready to go on speaking terms again.

 It can take an hour, a day, a week, or even a few months before you feel stable again.
-Until then, you might be harboring guilt, rage, shame, fear, sadness, over-defensiveness, or even jealousy when you see him with someone else.
-At this time, can be dangerous to tread around this topic!
+Until then, you might be harboring guilt, rage, shame, fear, sadness, over-defensiveness, or even jealousy when you see him living his best life with someone else.
+At this time, it can be dangerous to tread around this topic!

 3. When a Guy Says He Will Let You Know When He is Free

 If he’s dry texting or soft ghosting you, he’s just trying to let you off without hurting your sentiments.
-If you find your OKCupid conversation dying out, it’s probably because of this very reason!
-He doesn’t want to talk anymore, so it’s pointless if you keep probing him to talk to you.
+If you find your conversation dying out, it’s probably because of this very reason!
+He doesn’t want to talk anymore, so it’s pointless if you keep asking him to engage in conversation.

 He Ignored Me and Now Wants to Talk